 The more local we are as Africans, the more international we become

 Learning how to swim in a deep swimming pool is both an interesting and dangerous experience for learners.
 When some learners get tired midway and are afraid of going down, they struggle frantically, swinging all arms, to stay afloat.
 However, the more they struggle to stay afloat, the more they go down, losing their energy till they drown.
-But if they calmly descend to the pool’s bottom, they get some energy to shift and launch onto the top for rescue.
+But if they calmly descend to the pool’s bottom, they get some energy to shift towards the wall and launch onto the top for rescue.
 Similarly, without descending to local understanding, stability and development, it may be difficult for Africans to attain sustainable international altitude.

 The struggle for international recognition by copying Western trends keeps Africans stranded between who they are and who they want to become.
 They do not accept who they are as Africans with specific cultures and values, nor are they accepted as full-westerners.
 This continuous struggle to meet up and align with ‘international standards’ continuously saps African cultural identity, morale and socio-economic energy.
 In academics, politics, culture and capitalist-individualism, Africans struggle to align and qualify for a cheaper version of the West.
 The energy expended in aligning with international worldviews could have been used in understanding and developing the African society for progress.

 People’s ways of lives (cultures) are shaped by their environmental influences and experiences from which they form their world-views (philosophies).
 These worldviews are expressions of people’s beliefs at different times, which form the foundation of their attitude to governance and productivity.
 People’s philosophy determine the way they make their laws and policies.
 When the philosophy and laws truly reflect the people’s beliefs, they easily implement/actualize the provisions of the laws and policies.
 In heterogeneous countries, philosophies, values and laws of component groups are harmonized in four stages: internal distinction and maturity, complementation, alignment and agreement.